ftemori/ftemori/README.md

 <h1 align="center">Hi 👋, I'm Ferdaws</h1>
 <h3 align="center">A passionate backend developer based in Berlin, Germany</h3>

-- 🔭 I’m currently working on a 42 school project called inception which is about building Docker images and containers for WordPress with a DataBase (Mariadb) and served on NGINX **haah**
+- 🔭 I'm currently working on a 42 project called _Inception_, where I build Docker images and containers for a WordPress site with a MariaDB database, all served via NGINX.

 <h3 align="left">Connect with me:</h3>
 <p align="left">